• Skip to primary navigation

 They have a slightly nutty flavor that is both earthy and sweet.

-If you're looking for something new to try, consider substituting Brussels sprouts for savoy cabbage in your next dish.
+If you're looking for something new to try, consider substituting Brussels sprouts for savoy cabbage in your next dish - or see Brussels sprouts side ideas for roasting to serve them alongside mains.

 You may be surprised by how much you enjoy them.